Releasing Baby Turtles into the Sea in Cherating, Malaysia

 Similar to Cherating Turtle Sanctuary, RDTH collects eggs from the beach and incubates them in a safe space.
 They also organize turtle-releasing and turtle-watching programs that allow the public to get closer to these animals in a supervised setting.
 On top of that, the hatchery regularly takes in volunteers and interns from local universities.
 The dormitory where they stay at was built by Pak Su himself.

-UPDATE: Recently, I learned that Pak Su had passed away in November 2018, three months after our visit.
-The hatchery is now being run by his two children.
+UPDATE: Three months after our visit, I learned that Pak Su had passed away.
+The hatchery is now run by his two children.

 We reached the hatchery at 5.15 pm.
 The turtle-releasing program started at 5.
 I was already preparing myself to get disappointed again, but the staff kindly let us participate despite our late arrival.